erikyao/erikyao.github.io/_posts/2015-05-13-cpp-move-constructor--move-assignment-operator.md

 To enable move operations for our own types, we define a move constructor and a move-assignment operator.

-The move constructor must ensure that the movedfrom object is left in a state such that destroying that object will be harmless.
+The move constructor must ensure that the moved-from object is left in a state such that destroying that object will be harmless.
 In particular, once its resources are moved, the original object must no longer point to those moved resources—responsibility for those resources has been assumed by the newly created object.

 Move constructor、move `operator=` 和 copy-constructor、`operator=` 的格式基本一致，唯一的区别是 move 操作的参数必须是 **Rvalue Reference**.